StevenQMai/Recipe-Website/README.md

 # Recipe-Website

-The current project contains a lasagna.html file, which is referenced/linked in the index.html file.
-A recipe folder was also recently created.
+The project is now complete.
+Main page contains links to each recipe, coupled with images, descriptions, ingredients, and steps on how to cook the respective dish.